AyeGill/deckstats-scraper/README.md

 Mostly intended for EDH decklists.
 So fragile that practically any update will break it - don't use it for something important!

+deckstats seems to be the only major decklist site which provides decklist in a format which can be easily scraped.

 - `page2deckjson` is just a super-simple regex script that takes the output of `curl <decklist-page>` and outputs the json string corresponding to the decklist.
 - `json2decklist.py` is a simple python script that reads json input and outputs a list of cards and quantities.
 Has special logic for commanders, does not output sideboards (unless the commander is there).